-As we continue developing our upcoming hub (PW is HWdevops), we've been hearing similar questions about best practices for all things related to using git for hardware.
-Here we want to share our take on the 3 most frequently asked questions we get.
+As we continue developing our upcoming hub, we've been hearing similar questions about best practices for all things related to using git for hardware.
+Here, we wanted to share our take on the three most frequently asked questions we get.

 1 - Can I use branches? 🎋

-Until full merging and conflict resolution is supported, we recommend a dual branch structure - a main branch and develop branch.
+Until full merging and conflict resolution is supported, we recommend a dual branch structure -- a main branch and a develop branch.

 2 - What's wrong with my monorepo? 😢